Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 We are left with the following open problem.

 \textbf{Open Question:} Does every $MCP(K,n)$-space admit a local $(1,1)$-Poincar\'e inequality? \\

-We next consider self-improvement phenomena for Poincar\'e inequalities.
-Keith and Zhong proved that in a doubling complete metric measure space a $(1,p)$-Poincar\'e-inequality immediately improves to a $(1,p-\epsilon)$-Poincar\'e inequality \cite{keith2008poincare}.
-We ask if more general Poincar\'e-type inequalities also self-improve.
+We next consider self-improvement phenomena for Poincar\'e inequalities, where we have Theorem \ref{thm:nohomo} stating that a large family of weak Poincar\'e inequalities ``self-improve''.

-By a Poincar\'e type-inequality we will refer to inequalities that control the oscillation of a function by some, possibly non-linear, functional of its gradient.
-First, recall the definition of an upper gradient for metric measure spaces.
+By a Poincar\'e-type inequality we will refer to inequalities that control the oscillation of a function by some, possibly non-linear, functional of its gradient.
+First, recall the definition of an upper gradient for metric measure spaces by Heinonen and Koskela \cite{heinonen1998quasiconformal}.

 \begin{definition} Let $(X,d,\mu)$ be a metric measure space and $f \co X \to \R$ a Lipschitz function.
 We call a non-negative Borel-measurable $g$ an upper gradient for $f$ if for every rectifiable curve $\gamma\co [0,L] \to X$ we have